TediusTimmy/FunnyMachine/README.md

 ## EMU2

 This is in progress.
 It has a more fully featured screen device (80x25 and 16 colors), and a keyboard (they may not work right now).
-I plan to work on the bank registers and some DMA hardware.
-I have DMA transfer hardware in mind, it's just not implemented.

 ### VRAM
 0000-0FA0 : Screen device.
 This is 80x25, 16 color foreground and background.
 It is redrawn unconditionally 30 times a second.